abdifardin/abdifardin.github.io/about.md

 </div>

 <div style="display: flex; justify-content: space-between; margin-bottom: 10px">
-	<p style="width: 50%"> I build a team in Iran and started Harzaan as a classified ads service for Iraqi users. </p>
+	<p style="width: 50%"> I assembled a team in Iran and launched Harzaan as a classified ads service for the users in Iraq. </p>
 	<a style="width: 50%"  href="/assets/images/about/office-sna-old.jpg" target="_blank">
 		<img style="width: 90%" src="/assets/images/about/office-sna-old.jpg" />
 	</a>
 </div>

-We build the first version and released it at 2017.
-It was very promising, many people started sending their posts on Harzaan and we passed 5K downloads in the first month.
+We built and released the first version in 2017.
+The response was overwhelming, with numerous people posting their ads on Harzaan.
+In the first month alone, we saw over 5K downloads.
+This rapid growth persisted, and we hit 50K downloads in the next six months.
+Daily ad postings reached about 200 per day.
-We grew up and hits 50K downloads in the next 6 months and the number of daily posts riched about 200 per days.

 <div style="display: flex; justify-content: space-between; margin-bottom: 10px">
-	<p style="width: 50%"> We applied for Science and Technology Park Of Kurdistan and they do support us by an office and mentorship. </p>
+	<p style="width: 50%"> Our application to the Science and Technology Park Of Kurdistan was accepted and they supported us with office space and mentorship. </p>
 	<a style="width: 50%"  href="/assets/images/about/office-sna.jpg" target="_blank">
 		<img style="width: 90%" src="/assets/images/about/office-sna.jpg" />
 	</a>
 </div>

-Then i started searching for an investment to do advertisements and build a full time team.
+At this stage, I started seeking investors to finance our advertising efforts and expand our full-time team.

-After negotiating with multiple companies, finally we agreed with [Box Advertisement](https://boxads.co) and i started a new journey in Iraq.
+After negotiations with several potential partners, we reached an agreement with [Box Advertisement](https://boxads.co).

-The first two years i worked in Iran office and managed the teams there.
-But later i  moved to Erbil to analyse the market.
-In the mean time i worked with [Knowledge University](https://knu.edu.iq) as IT Manager.

-And Covid started...
-I had to come back to Iran butr after sex months, again i moved to Sulaymaniyah and stayed there until now as a CEO/CTO of Harzaan
-And its about 4 years i have full focus on Harzaan to make market leader in Iraq, Insha'allah.
+For the initial two years, I worked out of our Iran office, managing the teams.
+Later, I relocated to Erbil to gain a deeper understanding of the market.

+Then came the COVID-19 pandemic...

+I had to return to Iran, but six months later, I moved back to Sulaymaniyah, where I currently reside, serving as the CEO/CTO of Harzaan.
+For the past four years, my entire focus has been on establishing Harzaan as a market leader in Iraq, Insha'allah.

-That's it.My professional journey so far.
+And that sums up my professional journey thus far.